AntonioTorres23/OpenGL_Notes/Storing Data Types In a Vector.md

 In the main function, we create two Test objects called A, and B. We then change the members in B prior to pushing it back as to differentiate between the two when we index them in the vector.
 Then we use the `push_back` function to put our 2 Test objects in the `test_vec` vector.

-Next we do a bunch of indexing of each object and seeing what values are in each
+Next we do a bunch of indexing of each object and seeing what values are in each member.
+Remember we pushed A first so A will be 0 and B will be 1.
+If you run this you will see the differences in them and how we can